ansemjo/littlewire-clone/firmware/README.md

 [github.com/littlewire/Little-Wire](https://github.com/littlewire/Little-Wire).

 It is simply downloaded from commit [d918a4b](https://github.com/littlewire/Little-Wire/commit/d918a4ba1ccae27ef02997fd5512054f45110619) and vendored in full.
 No files were modified by me.
+It is therefore the **Little Wire Release v1.3**.

 For more information and compatible software libraries checkout his page at [littlewire.github.io](https://littlewire.github.io/)!